-1. Make sure the headlamp control is in the OFF position and open the hood.

-2. Remove the cover panel at the front of the engine compartment.

-3. Remove the bulb socket from the grille by turning counterclockwise.
+- 1. Make sure the headlamp control is in the OFF position and open the hood. - 2.
+Remove the cover panel at the front of the engine compartment. - 3.
+Remove the bulb socket from the grille by turning counterclockwise. - 4.
+Pull the bulb straight out of the socket.